S: Sherry - Siki

 Read our extended tribute: Man of Granite

-The mad man of Turkey, though he was born in Syria and lived in Germany, where he was a martial arts coach for the Hamburg police.
-He was said to be the worlds craziest wrestler when he invaded Britain's rings in 1965 and 1966, We have only vague memories of his two television appearances (against Johnny Eagles and Joe Keegan) though we were young at the time.
+The mad man of Turkey, though we understand he was born in Syria and lived in Germany, where he was a martial arts coach for the Hamburg police.
+He was said to be the worlds craziest wrestler when he invaded Britain's rings in during the 1965-6 season and again in 1968, We have only vague memories of his two television appearances (against Johnny Eagles and Joe Keegan) though we were young at the time.
 Honest!
 But old enough to know he was a bad un.
-Three years following his retirement on 18th July, 1981, Out of the ring he was believe to have mixed with undesirable elements and was tragically killed, believed murdered, aged 43.
+Three years following his retirement, on 18th July, 1981, outside of the ring he was believe to have mixed with undesirable elements and was tragically killed, believed murdered, aged 43.

 Diamond Shondell was one of the most entertaining wrestlers to come out of Ireland.
-Despite his handicap of being partially deaf, he could hold his own with the best of them.
+He could hold his own with the best of them.
 He had some cracking matches with ‘Iron Man’ Steve Logan, Jim Breaks, Brian Maxine, Billy Torontos etc. A very funny character out of the ring it was always a pleasure to be in his company.

 Highlight of his career may well have been taking part in the last Royal Albert Hall wrestling show, against Alan Kilby, on 30th October, 1985, 81 years after George Hackenschmidt had defeated the American champion Tom Jenkins in that great venues first wrestling tournament.
 The very next day Diamond was in Barnsley, Yorkshire.
 Okay, the surroundings may not have been quite so grand, but he was there for the recording of a televised match that was to be broadcast on December 14th, again with Kilby in the opposite corner.
 Trained by Dave Finlay Snr Diamond was one of a band of successfull Northern Ireland wrestlers that included Judo Eddie Hamill, Fit Finlay, Johnny Howard, and Billy Joe Beck.